 The 38 countries currently in the VWP are:

 Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan and the United Kingdom.

-For eligible nationals of these 36 countries, you still must obtain ESTA-authorisation prior to your travel.
+For eligible nationals of these 38 countries, you still must obtain ESTA-authorisation prior to your travel.
 ESTA stands for Electronic System for Travel Authorisation.
-The cost is $14 per application.
-To apply, go to esta.cbp.dhs.gov/esta.
+The cost for ESTA is $14 per application, and to apply go to esta.cbp.dhs.gov/esta.